 Protection of investors and investment is essential to ensure that U.S. firms and workers can compete on a level playing field and are treated according to the rule of law in foreign markets.

 With statutory responsibility for the development, negotiation, and implementation of much of U.S. international investment policy, USTR works to maximize the benefits of international investment to U.S. companies and American workers, while ensuring that important public policy interests are not compromised.

-USTR does this through investment agreements, through the Committee on Foreign Investment in the United States, and through its engagement on global and bilateral investment issues.
+USTR pursues these objectives through the negotiation of investment agreements, through its participation on the interagency Committee on Foreign Investment in the United States, and through its engagement on global and bilateral investment issues.

-Bilateral investment treaties (BITs) and Free Trade Agreements (FTAs) with investment chapters provide binding legal rules regarding one country's treatment of investors and investments from another country.
+Free Trade Agreements (FTAs) with investment chapters and Bilateral investment treaties (BITs) provide binding legal rules regarding one country's treatment of investors and investments from another country.

-The negotiation and implementation of high-standard BITs and FTAs with investment chapters helps promote economic reforms, improve investment climates, and attract new investment.
+The negotiation and implementation of high-standard FTAs with investment chapters and BITs helps promote economic reforms, improve investment climates, and attract new investment.
 It also serves broader U.S. policy objectives, such as enhancing regulatory transparency and promoting the rule of law.

-USTR and the State Department co-lead the negotiation of BITs, and USTR leads the negotiation of FTAs.
+USTR leads the negotiation of FTAs.
+USTR and the State Department co-lead the negotiation of BITs.

 Committee on Foreign Investment in the United States